deskdaniel/Pokemon-checker/README.md

 # Pokemon-checker
-An app running in **REPL** mode used to check information about Pokémon.
+An app running in REPL mode that lets you check information about Pokémon.

 ## Motivation
-I used to play Pokémon some years ago and recently I encountered interesting fan-made game, which included Pokémon of all generations up to 8th.
-Considering that earlier I played only 3rd generation Pokémon games, there were a lot of Pokémon I didn't know, which required me to constantly look for them on wiki to know what I'm dealind with.
+I used to play Pokémon years ago and recently came across an interesting fan-made game that included Pokémon from all generations up to the 8th.
+Since I had only played 3rd-generation games before, there were many Pokémon I didn’t recognize — and I constantly had to check wikis to understand what I was dealing with.

-This lightweight local app is able to present the most important information about Pokémon helping you plan your matchups.
+This lightweight local app helps by displaying essential information about Pokémon, making it easier to plan matchups without needing to go online.

 ## Requirements
 - Python3